This brings us back to the story of Chicken Little and the metaphors within.

 The foundations of many of our planet’s problems are very deep and ironically much of it lie in our progress up to now through industrialization and modernization.
 We have progressed so much that our progress has been causing the destruction of our habitat, but we are still reluctant to fully acknowledge this fact.

 The situation is complex, because moving away from fossil fuels to renewable energies on a global scale will take many decades – and it is debatable whether a 100% transition is actually achievable in reality.
 First of all, we are far behind in this conversion process and secondly, it takes more fossil fuels to develop and install renewable energy infrastructure, which would cause even more CO2 emissions.
-Therefore there is a likelihood that we are going to end up having to revert to more traditional styles, once an energy crisis arrives, since we will not have fully converted by that time (expected within the next two decades).
+Therefore there is a likelihood that we are going to end up having to revert to more traditional styles, once an energy crisis arrives, since we will not have fully converted by that time.
 In light of this reality, responsible communities and individuals can already step-up their efforts to reduce their ecological footprint as much as possible as an ethical lifestyle of choice and in advance preparation.

 During the run-up to 2012 humanity collectively experienced the archetype of the end.
 This was a call from the collective unconscious to act.
-We need to re-balance the planet by adjusting our behaviour.
+We need to re-balance the planet by adjusting our behavior.
 At this stage it is unclear whether we are able to do that collectively, but if we don’t we will increasingly feel the results of the imbalance – and in some regions more than in others.

 To be continued…